rsksmart/rif-relay-client/Readme.md

 #### How to start

 To start working with this project you need to enable `postinstall` scripts, refer to section [Enable postinstall scripts](#enable-postinstall-scripts) to know how to do it.
-Then just run `npm install` to install all the dependencies.
+Then just run `npm install` to install all dependencies.

 #### How to use it